 With a large deep sea harbour and beautiful sandy beaches, it faced the open Kattegat Sea between Denmark, Norway and Sweden and had a huge shipbuilding industry that lasted a couple of centuries.

-My dad went independent by buying a creamery that bought milk from independent farmers, and bottling and distributing the various products to small stores.
+My dad went independent by buying a creamery in Aarhus.
+He bought milk from independent farmers, and bottled and distributed the various products to small stores.

 The name of the creamery was Trøjborg, a fancy name for an industrial building in the middle of a bunch of five-storey apartment buildings.A small furniture factory was right alongside it, and both spaces were rented from the developer of the entire city block.